Staff & Board

-Katherine joined the Council in January 2017 as Publications Writer, and was promoted to Communications Coordinator in September 2017.
+Katherine joined the Council in January 2017.
 Prior to the Council, Katherine wrote for a variety of organizations including UW Health and the University of Chicago’s Yerkes Observatory.

 She holds a Bachelor of Science in journalism from the University of Wisconsin – Whitewater and a Certificate in Human Resources from Madison College.
 In her free time, Katherine enjoys baking, reading young adult novels, and going on road trips with her husband.

 Lori builds relationships with clients, customers and donors to ensure the Council’s work continues, thanks to their generous financial support.
 For Lori, a highlight of fund development work is hearing the stories of why people give and their delight when they learn of the lives they changed.